Trademark Knockout Search: Protect Your Brand Before Launch

 A knockout search is best in the initial name-concept stage when you’re narrowing down possibilities and need to rapidly rule out obviously not available names.
 It’s quick, inexpensive, and saves you from spending on a name that will almost certainly be rejected.

-But if you’re keen on a particular brand name, a comprehensive clearance search, and possibly a lawyer’s opinion, is the wiser choice.
+But if you’re keen on a particular brand name, a comprehensive clearance search, and possibly a professional opinion, is the wiser choice.
 After you’ve registered your trademark, trademark watch services can assist you in protecting your rights in the long term.

 Conclusion